MusicalInformatics/alignment/README.md

-# alignment
+# Introduction to Symbolic Music Alignment

-Symbolic music alignment
+This repo contains an introduction to symbolic music alignment.